 Ordinances Regarding Animals

-- Person has no idea how many animals or pets he or she has at his or her residence
+- The person has no idea how many animals or pets he or she has at his or her residence

 - The home is deteriorating

-- Strong smell of ammonia at the residence
+- The strong smell of ammonia at the residence

 - Floors littered with dried urine, feces, and vomit